Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ![]({{site.baseurl}}/images/WANportgroup2.png)

-Now we are done with configuring our virtual network for now, let’s move onto creating our PfSense VM and connecting our uplinks.
+Now I am done with configuring the virtual network for now, let’s move onto creating the PfSense VM and connecting the uplinks.

 ## Virtual Machine Creation:

 Navigate back to the virtual machines tab, then open the “Create/Register VM” wizard.

 ![]({{site.baseurl}}/images/vmwizard0.png)